panoptic-labs/docs/docs/faq/faq.md

 <summary>How is the premium calculated?</summary>
 The premium is equal to the amount of swap fees the borrowed LP position would have earned in the Uniswap pool, multiplied by a spread multiplier.
 <br /><br />
-Example: Alice sells an out-of-the-money (OTM) ETH-USDC put option, with strike = 1000 and width = ±10%.
-Bob buys the OTM put option from Alice for 0 upfront premium.
+Example: Alice sells an out-of-the-money (OTM) ETH-USDC put Panoption, with strike = 1000 and width = ±10%.
+Bob buys the OTM put Panoption from Alice for 0 upfront premium.
 If the ETH-USDC price moves between 909 and 1100, the option is “in range” and would have earned swap fees from the Uniswap pool.
 If the ETH-USDC price is above 1100 or below 909, the option is “out of range” and would not have earned any swap fees.
 Bob owes the total amount of accumulated swap fees to Alice as premium.
 </details>

 <details>